Code-Institute-Submissions/milestone-one-5/README.md

 ### Hello and welcome!
 This is a site created and designed to promote my hard rock band <a href="https://www.facebook.com/DarwicheRock">Darwiche</a> - Jays-T
 * Site is deployed <a href="https://jays-t.github.io/milestone-one/">here</a>.
+> **NOTE: Any links included in this README will not automatically open in a new tab - press ctrl + click on the link to open the target in a new tab.**

 # CONTENTS
 * UX